Developing Shipping Solutions for Pharmerging Markets

 - FedEx Express did not apply for DG licenses in China, meaning that express shipments labeled as DG are prohibited from pursuing their journeys with FedEx beyond airport tarmacs.

 In order to enable market access for foreign DG shipments into China, FedEx Express developed a unique, tailored automated shipping solution for parcels and freight.
 To contour strict DG laws and regulations, FedEx selected a reliable Chinese contractor which verifies that temperature-sensitive DG shipments are placed in DG licensed storage facilities at airports while waiting for customs clearance.
 Contracted couriers are then delivering DG shipments to their final destination within the Chinese territory, transmitting milestones to FedEx along the way during the last mile delivery.
 The DG solution to China is currently offered from the United States and Puerto Rico, but FedEx is looking to expand it from other regions of the world.

 The FedEx Express portfolio benefits emerging markets by customizing shipping solutions to specific situations and local needs.
 Importing safe and effective foreign healthcare products has positive effects to emerging countries, such as improved general health and increased longevity of the population.

 Dr. Christelle Laot joined FedEx Express in 2007, and is currently Technical Fellow in the FedEx healthcare industry vertical.
-In this role, she provides direction and raises awareness around trends, transportation regulatory frameworks and shipping solutions.
+In this role, she provides thought leadership, strategic direction and subject matter expertise for healthcare transportation.
 Prior to her work with FedEx, Dr. Laot held managerial positions in R&D, innovation and strategy at Bayer in Germany for about six years.

 Dr. Laot obtained PhD and MS in Chemical Engineering from Virginia Tech (USA), a Diplôme d’Ingénieur from UTC Compiègne (France), as well as an MBA from HEC Montreal (Canada).